By: Leslie Cyr

 What movies do they watch?
 What shows on YouTube?
 What games do they love?
 Even by watching one episode of the show they all seem to be talking about allows you access to them in a new way.

 It takes them by surprise in a really good way.
-These little connections allow for that bridge of relationship to be built.
+These little connections allow for that bridge to a relationship to be built.

 Why is this important?